tyler-w-medlin/SCoRe/README.md

 - `libfontconfig1`
 - `python-dev`
 - `python3-distutils`
+- `gcc`
+- `g++`
 - All required python packages can be installed using the setup.py script
+- Replace the site-package for the Python `fastai` package with the files found in `SCoRe/server/tools/ai-reqs`
+    - TODO: Add this into setup.py and ensure the user is given the option of replacing it or not (warn them that the server will not rung without it)
+- Download the data models from the links above
+- nltk will need to download packages for itself
+    - `punkt`
-- `gcc`
+    - `stopwords`
+    - TODO: Add this into setup.py

 ### Linux & macOS